 At the Park, you may see some of the elephants wearing an anklet accelerometer, which is essentially a high-tech pedometer measuring step count and activity, as part of our Elephant Walking Study.
 Additionally, some of the elephants are taught to wear a collar around their neck that holds a GPS unit and a digital infrasonic recorder.
 This study will expand to the Zoo, and then to other zoos around the country to help us gather as much accurate activity and behavioral data as possible, which will ensure that elephants in zoos receive the best, most appropriate care possible.

 Elephants have been hunted relentlessly for their tusks (even though they’re made of dentine, the same as our teeth).
 Elephants are now protected, but poachers still hunt them, and they face other problems, too.
 Because they are so big and need so much food, they can eat themselves out of “house and home.”
 Elephants and people often come into conflict as elephant habitats undergo dramatic reductions in size.
-Asian and African forest elephants are listed as endangered, primarily due to habitat loss and fragmentation.
-African elephants are threatened, primarily due to habitat loss and being poached for their tusks.
+Asian and African savanna elephants are categorized as Endangered on the International Union for Conservation of Nature Red List of Threatened Species.
+African forest elephants are Critically Endangered.

 We are actively promoting elephant conservation through a variety of methods aimed at understanding elephant behavior and their reproductive biology.
 We can apply the knowledge we gain studying the elephants at the San Diego Zoo and San Diego Zoo Safari Park to help sustain elephants in their native environments.
 In one multidisciplinary approach, our scientists record elephant auditory communication and behavior for a clearer understanding of the social dynamics of a herd and the relationship between mother and calf.
 In another, we’re recording and plotting calf weights as a measure of health.